 Like the pause at sunset.
 The nap on a rainy afternoon.
 Really looking into someone’s eyes.
 Running our fingers through the rosemary.
 Lighting a candle just because.
 Powering down your screens and going outside (instead of consuming or working beyond your capacity).

 I suspect you know exactly what I’m talking about because you likely have your own tiny promises.
 And you probably know that we women are usually really good at keeping our promises to others, but not always to ourselves.

-So this is what I wish for all of us in 2019.
+So this is what I wish for all of us this year.

 Give Up Your Endless Searching

 Lay down your map and compass

 Rest your weary eyes from so much looking

 your tired feet from so much wandering,